Heat in the Workplace

 Four pieces of legislation are directly relevant to employer duties in hot weather.
 Each imposes distinct obligations.

-Regulation 7 of the Workplace (Health, Safety and Welfare) Regulations 1992 requires a ‘reasonable’ indoor temperature.
-The Approved Code of Practice states that the temperature should provide ‘reasonable comfort without the need for special clothing’.
-No specific maximum is defined, but the standard is not passive.
+Regulation 7 of the Workplace (Health, Safety and Welfare) Regulations 19922 requires indoor temperatures to provide ‘reasonable comfort without the need for special clothing’.
+No specific maximum figure is set.

 When HSE inspectors assess whether a workplace temperature was reasonable, they consider the full picture: whether a risk assessment was carried out, whether control measures were implemented, whether workers raised concerns, and what action was taken in response.
 An employer who does nothing during a heatwave and subsequently has a worker suffer heat exhaustion or heatstroke is in a significantly worse position than one who implemented appropriate measures even if those measures did not fully prevent harm.

-The TUC has campaigned for a statutory maximum of 24°C, and in June 2025 the House of Lords debated whether HSE should conduct a fresh review of the evidence.
-The Labour manifesto in 2024 included a commitment to modernise heat guidance.
-Legislative change remains possible.
+The TUC has called for employers to take action when temperatures rise above 24°C and workers feel uncomfortable, and has proposed a legal maximum of 30°C, or 27°C for strenuous work, rather than a single comfort threshold.15 HSE confirmed in June 2026 that it is progressing a review of the guidance and Approved Code of Practice behind the 1992 Regulations, to ensure it reflects a modern workplace16, alongside a June 2025 House of Lords debate on whether a fresh review was needed and a 2024 Labour manifesto commitment to modernise heat guidance.3 Legislative or guidance change remains possible.
 Whether or not a maximum is eventually introduced, the existing framework already requires active management of heat risk.

-Regulation 3 of the Management of Health and Safety at Work Regulations 1999 requires employers to carry out a ‘suitable and sufficient’ risk assessment of all foreseeable hazards.
-Hot weather is a foreseeable hazard.
+Regulation 3 of the Management of Health and Safety at Work Regulations 19994 requires this for all foreseeable hazards, and hot weather is foreseeable.
 An employer who has not assessed heat risk cannot credibly claim to have met their duty of care.

 The assessment is not a one-time document.
 When conditions change significantly, including during a heatwave or when the UKHSA issues a heat-health alert, the assessment should be reviewed and control measures adjusted accordingly.